-Generally, regionally-significant projects are those that add capacity to the region's network of freeways, expressways, and highways or to the region's network of fixed guideway transit facilities (e.g., rail, ferry, BRT).
-While there are no single projects in Napa County over \$250 million, NVTA will submit projects that are regionally significant using the following criteria:
+Regionally-significant projects are those that add capacity to the region's network of freeways, expressways, and highways or to the region's network of fixed guideway transit facilities (e.g., rail, ferry, BRT) meeting one of the following criteria:

-- Expands or extends the principal arterial system (length must be greater than 1⁄4 mile) - Expands or extends a roadway to become part of the principal arterial system (length must be greater than 1⁄4 mile) - Reduces the number of lanes (e.g., road diet) of the principal arterial system (length must be greater than 1⁄4 mile) - Adds new or expands access to the principal arterial system (e.g., new interchanges or interchange modifications that add capacity) - Extends or expands the fixed guideway transit infrastructure - Adds new or expands transit stations or terminals, including parking facilities - Expands transit fleets or service levels (e.g., increased frequency, hours of operation) - Alters the cost for users of the transportation system (e.g., cordon pricing, tolling, transit fares).
+- Expands or extends the principal arterial system (length must be greater than 1⁄2 mile) - Expands or extends a roadway to become part of the principal arterial system (length must be greater than 1⁄2 mile) - Reduces the number of lanes (e.g., road diet) of the principal arterial system (length must be greater than 1⁄4 mile) - Adds new or expands access to the principal arterial system (e.g., new interchanges or interchange modifications that add capacity) - Extends or expands the fixed guideway transit infrastructure - Adds new or expands transit stations or terminals, including parking facilities - Expands transit fleets or service levels (e.g., increased frequency, hours of operation) - Alters the cost for users of the transportation system (e.g., cordon pricing, tolling, transit fares).

-Final project submittals must be approved by the NVTA Board at the June meeting and submitted to MTC no later than June 30, 2019.
+Final project submittals must be approved by the NVTA Board and submitted to MTC no later than June 30, 2019.